barionleg/ANTs_wiki/Anatomy-of-an-antsRegistration-call.md

         --transform Rigid[0.1] \
 |

 > mutual information measures how similar the two images look.
 It uses the histograms of the two images to check the similarity.
-The histogram will have 32 bins, and values are sampled regularly at 25%, i.e. a voxel is considered every four.
 The value of 1 is a weight used if you do multimodal registration (i.e. using, T1, T2, FLAIR).
 Here is an example of a multimodal registration call
 		# --metric MI[$t1brain,$template,0.7,32,Regular,0.25] # weight 0.7 on t1
 		# --metric MI[$t2brain,$T2template,0.3,32,Regular,0.25] # weight 0.3 on t2
-		# the call format is [fixed, moving, weight, bins, sampling]
+		# the call format is [fixed, moving, weight, bins, sampling, samplingPercentage]
+Our example call has 32 bins, and values are sampled regularly in 25% of the voxels, i.e. one voxel every four is considered.

         --metric MI[$t1brain,$template,1,32,Regular,0.25] \
 |